bvkrauth/rcr/README.md

 5. Edit the file `lapack-3.7.1/Makefile` and type `make`.
 (And wait for 5-10 minutes)

 6. (Optional) move the compiled libraries to a different folder, e.g. `~/lib/LAPACK/`

+## Test files

+To test the validity of the build, execute the script `test.compile` and then execute the file `randomsys1`.
+Verify that the numerical errors are small (on the order of 1e-10 or smaller)